Microsoft revamps Bing search engine to use artificial intelligence

 But many questions remain about how the Bing chatbot will combat misinformation.

-During a demonstration, an NPR reporter asked a Microsoft product manager to ask the new service if the 2020 presidential election was stolen — an untrue claim that has been disproven many times over.
-The employee demurred, saying the company is not ready to show how the chatbot handles "sensitive questions."
+During a demonstration, an NPR reporter asked a Microsoft product manager to ask the new service if the 2020 presidential election was stolen — an untrue claim that has been repeatedly disproven.
+The employee demurred, saying she could not run "sensitive questions.""

+Later, a company spokesman clarified that Microsoft employees showing reporters the Bing demonstrations were instructed not to run "sensitive" queries to avoid it looking like someone was trying to "trick the system," which the spokesman said could make it look like the product manager was to blame.

+Reporters at the event were given full access to the new AI-powered Bing.
+When NPR asked the chatbot whether the 2020 election was stolen, it answered: "No, the 2020 election was not stolen," with a long elaboration.

+In an interview with NPR, Microsoft executive Mehdi said the company has for months been working on guardrails for the service to ensure it does not spew misinformation, hate or violence.

+"Is this hate speech?
+Is this violence?
+Is this self-harm?
+If it is, we catch it.
+And then we don't even let it go into the model," he said.
+"An important part of today is, now we can go to market and try it with real testers, because you can't solve these problems in the lab.
+You have to get out and see it in the real world."

-The new version also allows users to ask questions and receive answers that sound conversational based on the latest news and information, unlike the publicly available version of ChatGPT, which was limited because it relied on 2-year-old information and data.
-ChatGPT is a bot has recently captured the world's attention by holding conversations or answering questions a lot like a human.
+The new Bing also allows users to ask questions and receive answers that sound conversational based on the latest news, unlike the publicly available version of ChatGPT, which was limited because it relied on 2-year-old information.

 The AI powering Bing uses technology that is faster and more advanced than what the public has experienced so far, Sam Altman, CEO of OpenAI, told reporters, and it has been fine-tuned by Microsoft to be optimized for search.